valora-inc/hooks/docs/position-pricing-hooks.md

 The [hooks live preview](live-preview.md) mode in Valora, is the easiest way to test your position hook while developing it.

-Alternatively, you can use the `getPositions` scripts via the command line.
+Alternatively, you can use the `getPositions` script via the command line.

 ```sh
 yarn getPositions --network <network> --address <address> --apps <app-name>[,<app-name2>]